 Regularly Scheduled Meetings Regularly scheduled plenary meetings provide a framework for consultation about and preparation of agendas that are agreed upon by key stakeholders.
 There does not appear to be any specific rule about the number of meeting per year that is important: some TWGs meet every quarter while other have meeting on a bi-annual basis.
 In one instance, the TWG convenes meetings on a monthly basis.
 It is not necessarily frequency but rather predictability that is the key.
 The regularly scheduled plenaries provide a focal point around which Chairs and Co-chairs are able to discuss priority topics and issues for the agenda and around which sub-groups can focus energies.
 Regularly scheduled meetings, in effect, can serve as important points of mobilization.

 Well-managed meetings The quality of the plenary meeting is also important.
 Many DP Lead Facilitators define good meetings as those in which there was sufficient (or at least some) time for discussion and interaction among key stakeholders, as well as clear decisions that can then be followed up upon.
 Chairs tended to define good meetings as those that were well attended by line agency and DP members and also provided clear decisions.
-Well-managed meetings that meet both definitions are facilitated by planning and preparation in which the agenda is carefully articulated (UNICEF).Although regularly scheduled and well managed meetings can be mutually supportive, it is important not to assume that they are necessarily synonymous.
+Well-managed meetings that meet both definitions are facilitated by planning and preparation in which the agenda is carefully articulated and coordinated by TWG secretariat and all stakeholders (UNICEF).Although regularly scheduled and well managed meetings can be mutually supportive, it is important not to assume that they are necessarily synonymous.

 Sub-groups Both Chairs and DP Lead Facilitators recognized the important role that sub-groups can play.
 TWGs that perform well tend to refer important matters to sub-groups where important technical, and in some cases, policy issues can be addressed over time.
 This is especially important in the case of larger, more complex TWGs that cover a number of technical issues and involve a number of line agencies and DPs.
 In the larger TWGs, the real work is often done at the sub-group level, as it would be impossible to discuss everything of importance at the plenary level.
 Sub-groups also play an important role by informing the development of the plenary agenda by putting forth recommendations for discussion and/or decision.
 In this case, the preparation of the agenda serves as a type of filter that identities priority issues and topics for inclusion that have been put forth by the sub-groups.